StudioEtrange/tango/README.md

 ----
 ### Application context

+* Tango can manage different context.
+It has a default tango context or you can create separate context by creating applications.

 * An application is the definition of a context made of a set of services, a configuration file, default services within a given folder.